About Your Endoscopic Submucosal Dissection (ESD) with an Upper Endoscopy

-This information will help you get ready for your endoscopic submucosal dissection (ESD) procedure at MSK.
-Read through this resource at least once before your procedure and use it as a reference in the days leading up to your procedure.
+This information will help you get ready for your endoscopic submucosal dissection (en-doh-SKAH-piksub-myoo-KOH-sul dy-SEK-shun) procedure at MSK.
+Read this resource at least once before your procedure.
+Use it as a reference in the days leading up to your procedure.

 An ESD is a procedure to remove tumors in your digestive tract.
 Your digestive tract is made up of your esophagus (food pipe), stomach, small intestine, large intestine (colon), and rectum (see Figure 1).

-Your healthcare provider will talk with you about what to expect and how to get ready for your ESD.
-Follow these instructions carefully.
+Sometimes, the doctor cannot do an ESD during an endoscopy.
+Talk with your healthcare provider about what to expect and how to get ready for your ESD.
+Follow the instructions in this resource carefully.

 Ask about your medications